- Apartment automation involves technology that streamlines aspects of living in an apartment building.

 The top smart devices for apartments provide residents with all the convenience and safety features they crave.
 Study after study has found that residents are willing to pay higher rent to live in an apartment decked out with smart devices that make life safer, easier, and more streamlined.

-Here are the five best apartment automation systems:
+Here are the six best apartment automation systems:

 - Smart locks for individual units